-Claims of exaggerated savings on your energy bill.
+What about claims of exaggerated savings on your energy bill?

 Although consumers can expect energy savings after installing radiant barriers in their attics, exact savings are difficult to predict because there are many factors that affect energy consumption.
 The factors include, but are not limited to, building orientation, occupant lifestyle and climate.

-Benefit is derived when a radiant barrier is installed above the roof deck and below the roofing felt.
+What is the best way to install a radiant barrier?
+Is it wrong to install a radiant barrier above the roof deck and below the roofing felt?

 Radiant barriers must have an air space that faces at least one of its reflective surfaces in order to function properly.
 When the reflective surface is in contact with another surface, it becomes a direct conductor of heat.
 Never install a radiant barrier with its low-e surface in complete and direct contact with other materials.